atecon/heatmap/src/heatmap_help.md

 Arguments:

 - X: matrix, required
-- opts: bundle, optional (see below)
+- opts: bundle, optional (see OPTIONS)

-This function produces a heatmap or contour plot of a matrix, depending on whether the `clevels` optional parameter is set (see below).
+Produces a heatmap of matrix X. If `clevels` in opts is set (>0) a contour plot is produced instead.

 ## heatmap_func(func, res, x0, x1, y0, y1, opts)

 Arguments:

-- func: string
+- func: string (name of function to evaluate)
-- res: scalar
+- res: scalar (resolution)
-- x0, x1: two scalars
+- x0, x1: scalars (x range)
-- y0, y1: two scalars
+- y0, y1: scalars (y range)
 - opts: bundle, optional

-This function produces a heatmap plot of a two-variable function, with resolution given by the scalar res.
+This function produces a heatmap plot of a two-variable function, with resolution given by the scalar `res`.

-The function to plot is evaluated on a rectangular mesh where *x* goes from x0 to x1 and *y* goes from y0 to y1.
-Note: reasonable values for the "res" parameter go from 50 to 400, but it really depends on the context.
+The function to plot is evaluated on a rectangular mesh where *x* goes from `x0` to `x1` and *y* goes from `y0` to `y1`.

+Note: reasonable values for the `res` parameter go from 50 to 400, but it really depends on the context.

-The function must be passed via the argument "func", which should contain a string such that "func(x,y)" evaluates to a scalar.
-For example, the native function "atan2" should work OK.
+The function must be passed via the argument `func`, which should contain a string such that `func(x,y)` evaluates to a scalar.
+For example, the native function `atan2` should work OK.
 To plot the arc tangent function in the region x=±1, y=±1, use the line

 ```
 heatmap_func("atan2", 40, -1, 1, -1, 1)
 ```

-Optionally, a third parameter of matrix type can be passed to "func", by including it into the options bundle under the key "fparam".
+Optionally, a third parameter of matrix type can be passed to "func", by including it into the options bundle under the key `fparam`.
 For example, the following code can be used for plotting the function z = x^2 + 2*y^2 - 3*x*y

 ```
 function scalar myfunc(scalar x, scalar y, matrix a)